Lawyer Sues Trump, Saying He'd Rather Not

 Since 1990, Lovitky has been lawyering in the esoterica of government, a one-man law firm specializing in federal contracting law and health care.
 His office is a single room just large enough for a desk, a credenza, three bookcases and two chairs.

-His lawsuits often name a cabinet secretary as defendant, but Lovitky has never before sued a president.
+His lawsuits often name a Cabinet secretary as defendant, but Lovitky has never before sued a president.

 When he decided to look into Trump, he focused on the president's personal financial disclosure, filed last May.
 Indeed, there was something wrong in the report.